John Dewey Distinguished Service Professor

 University of Chicago

 Konstantin Sonin is John Dewey Distinguished Service Professor at the University of Chicago Harris School of Public Policy.
-His research interests include political economics, development, and economic theory.
+His research interests include political economics, economic theory, and conflict.

 Sonin earned MSc and PhD in mathematics from Moscow State University and MA in economics from Moscow’s New Economic School (NES).
 Before joining the University of Chicago, he served on the faculty and as a vice-president of NES and HSE University in Moscow.
 Over two decades, he has guest-lectured in dozens of universities, summer schools, and high schools across Russia and worked part-time as a teacher of economics in a high school.